-You can buy natural neem oil intended for garden use quite affordably online or at your local garden center.
+You can buy natural neem oil for Japanese beetles intended for garden use quite affordably online or at your local garden center.

 Neem makes an effective way to apply an all-natural spray, but you must spray on a regular basis – especially after a rain.

 Begin with a stronger concentration of spray (2 %) to kill off as many existing beetles as you can.